 Sedge Stitch – The Stitchin’ Mommy

-A very pretty sedge stitch with afghan square pattern included.
+A very pretty sedge stitch with an afghan square pattern included.

 Long Double Stitch – Underground Crafter